 In addition to every Mexican restaurant and bar having Cinco de Mayo specials and more than the usual number of strolling mariachis, Los Angeles has the largest Cinco de Mayo street fair in the world as well as many smaller celebrations in the city's many neighborhoods.

-Cinco de Mayo, which literally translates to Fifth of May, is a holiday originating in Puebla, Mexico to commemorate the last foreign battle on North American soil.
+Cinco de Mayo, which literally means the Fifth of May in Spanish, is a holiday originating in Puebla, Mexico, to commemorate the last foreign battle on North American soil.
 The Mexican army defeated the much larger and better-equipped French army in the Battle of Puebla on May 5, 1862.

 While Cinco de Mayo is celebrated in Pueblo and some other parts of Mexico, it is not an official national holiday in Mexico.
 However, it has gained popularity around the world as a celebration of Mexican heritage.
-It is often confused outside of Mexico with Mexican Independence Day, the biggest Mexican holiday, which is September 16 or Dieciseis de Septiembre.
+It is often confused outside of Mexico with Mexican Independence Day, the biggest Mexican holiday, which is September 16 (Dieciseis de Septiembre).

 There are Cinco de Mayo festivals in Mexican-American communities across the United States, but the largest Cinco de Mayo celebrations are right here in Los Angeles.